ccnmtl/compiled3/content/articles/wrap-up-2020.md

 bookendanimal: "laptop-house"
 ---

-The year that was, with visually appealing, even pattern of 2-0-2-0, can be summarized as tumultuous, weltschmerz, fatiguing, revealing, unprintable.
+The year that just passed, with a visually appealing, even pattern of 2-0-2-0, can be summarized as tumultuous, weltschmerz, fatiguing, revealing, unprintable.
 That year—the very bad confluence of Covid-19 pandemic, national and global upheavals–challenged our understanding of our work, forced us to fortify our